 Where To Buy A Domain Name

-Domain names can be purchased at many places on the Internet but are always done through a domain name registrar.
+Firstly, you can purchase domain names in many places on the Internet but are always through a domain name registrar.
 These are the companies that manage domain names and are all accredited by the Internet Corporation for Assigned Names and Numbers (ICANN).

 How web hosting and domain names work together